goneng/free-tier-gke/README.md

 ## eBPF, Cilium and GKE Dataplane V2
 I've been learning a lot about [eBPF](https://ebpf.io/) and experimenting with [Cilium](https://cilium.io/) in particular.
 New in [v0.4.0](https://github.com/Neutrollized/free-tier-gke/blob/master/CHANGELOG.md#040---2021-09-09), you will have the option of enabling [GKE Dataplane V2](https://cloud.google.com/blog/products/containers-kubernetes/bringing-ebpf-and-cilium-to-google-kubernetes-engine) which leverages the power of eBPF and Cilium to provide enhanced security and observability in your GKE cluster.

 When Dataplane V2 is enabled, one of the things you may notice is the absence of **kube-proxy** in the cluster.
-That's becuase it has been replaced by Cilium CNI!
+That's because it has been replaced by Cilium CNI!
 It replaces iptables as component that controls connections between pods (and between nodes).
 Iptables is an old-school (albeit, extensive and powerful) program that allows the configuration of (mainly static) IP packet filter rules in a Linux kernel firewall and was never meant for something as dynamic as a Kubernetes environment.
 The sheer number of iptables rules in very large clusters makes scaling difficult and hence a kube-proxy replacement such as Cilium would be very welcomed in such a scenario.

 If you wish to install open-sourced Cilium, you will need to set `dataplane_v2_enabled = false` and set a node taint (see [terraform.tfvars.sample](./terraform.tfvars.sample) for details) and if you wish to use DPV2, then make sure you don't set the taint!